perseveranceLX/MIX/README.md

 MIX-Benchmark
 =====================

-A Large Scale Underwater Image Enhancement Benchmark/Dataset Collected From EUVP, UIEB And UVE-38K.
+A Large Scale Underwater Image Enhancement Benchmark/Dataset Collected from EUVP, UIEB and UVE-38K.
 ---------------------------------------------------------------------------------------------------

 #### It consists of the following ten parts: